aspose-ocr/Aspose.OCR-Documentation/cpp/_index.md

 Aspose experience with machine learning technologies and years of development resulted in an OCR engine with superior speed and accuracy that supports [26 languages](/ocr/cpp/recognition-languages/) based on Latin and Cyrillic scrips as well as Chinese, including texts with mixed languages.

 OCR API processes scanned images, smartphone photos, screenshots, areas of an image, and scanned PDFs and returns results in the most popular [document formats](/ocr/cpp/supported-file-formats/).
 Various preprocessing filters allow you to recognize rotated, skewed and noisy images.
-To further improve the result, built-in spell corrector automatically replaces misspelled words and saves you the trouble of manually proofreading recognition results.

 The package comes with a number of examples that allow you to quickly familiarize yourself with its functions and capabilities and give you an idea of creating solutions for your business needs.